WWE Superstar Spectacle

-WWE Superstar Spectacle is a series of professional wrestling events produced by the American company WWE.
+WWE Superstar Spectacle was a series of professional wrestling events produced by the American company WWE.
 The events have primarily targeted the promotion's Indian market, and have showcased talent of Indian heritage.

 The event was first held in 2021 as WWE's first television special produced specifically for India as part of its broadcasting agreement with Sony Pictures Networks India (SPNI); it featured wrestlers from the Raw, SmackDown, and NXT brand divisions.
 It premiered on January 26, 2021—India's Republic Day—on SPNI channels, and was broadcast internationally as a streaming special on the WWE Network.
 As with all other WWE programming at the time due to the COVID-19 pandemic, the special was taped in the United States using its ThunderDome staging and virtual audience.

 In September 2023, WWE held a second edition of Superstar Spectacle, this time as a Raw house show in Hyderabad, although it later aired in October in India under the name Namaste India.